simon816/Ore/README.md

 * Import the `build.sbt` file.
 * Create a new Play 2 App run configuration.
 * Run it.

-### Setup

-After cloning Ore, the first thing you will want to do is create a new PostgreSQL database for the application to use.
-This is required in order for Ore to run.
-Learn more about PostgreSQL [here](https://www.postgresql.org/).

-After setting up a database, create a copy of `conf/application.conf.template` named `conf/application.conf` and configure the application.
-This file is in the `.gitignore` so it will not appear in your commits.
-In a typical development environment, most of the defaults will do except you must set `application.fakeUser` to `true` to disable authentication to the Sponge forums.
-In addition, the SSL certification authority of `https://forums.spongepowered.org` is not typically recognized by the JVM so you will either have to manually add the cert to your JVM or set `discourse.api.enabled` to `false` in the configuration file.

 ### Using Hydra